Skip to content

 FRIDAY FASTS

-If you are interested in joining Res Pres brothers and sisters for a weekly collective fast, speak with Deacon David Cortez.
+If you are interested in joining Res Pres brothers and sisters for a weekly collective fast, contact Deacon David Cortez at davidcortez711@gmail.com to participate!

 Monthly average needed to reach 2026 budget: $14,000